benjaminmetzler/OpenRemoteHub/documentation/json_format.md

         }
     },
 ```
 The above configuration will instruct My_Remote to load the my_dvd.json mode file.
 This is used to switch the mode of the remote.
 An alternative action will load the my_stb.json mode file if the key is held for longer then 1 second.

+long_press requires that the key up indication not be returned until the key has been released.
+This can happen with some special buttons like push-to-talk buttons on HDI remote.
+Also not that some remotes will send the same key multiple key down indications as long as it is pressed while other buttons will send just one key down.

 ### Macros
 ``` json